 There is no requirement that a promissory note be made on a certain type of paper or document, or that it contain complex language, though it is important to be as specific as possible.
 In fact, a promissory written and signed on a scrap piece of paper, back of a napkin, or even in an email or text message, is just as valid as a note drawn up by a lawyer.

-Example of an Informal Promissory Note
+Informal Promissory Note Example

 Mike and John are having a beer at the local pub after work when John mentioned he needed to come up with $1,000 to send to his ex-wife by the end of the week, or he would be in trouble with the family court judge.
 Mike offered to lend John the money, if John could repay it by the 15th of the following month.
 John agreed, and Mike grabbed a cardboard drink coaster, and borrowed a pen from a waitress.
 He wrote the following on the coaster: